{

 Conclusion

-Learn how to print Class instance objects into the console using the toString method and JSOn format.
+This tutorial covered how to print class instance objects to the console using the toString method and JSON format, providing insights into debugging and data representation in Dart and Flutter.